top of page

 LT Ranch14_KK0996 copy.jpg

-Wilder has had articles published in the British Journal of Aesthetics, the Journal of Aesthetics and Art Criticism, the Moving Image Review and Art Journal, Estetika: The Central European Journal for Aesthetics, Architecture and Culture, Theatre and Performance Design, Image [&] Narrative, and Filmwaves.
+Wilder has had articles published in the British Journal of Aesthetics, the Journal of Aesthetics and Art Criticism, Aesthetic Investigations, the Moving Image Review and Art Journal, Estetika: The Central European Journal for Aesthetics, Architecture and Culture, Theatre and Performance Design, Image [&] Narrative, and Filmwaves.
 He has written a chapter on the Free Art Collective, published in Manifesto Now!
 (London: Intellect, 2013), and a chapter, ‘The Configurational Encounter and the Problematic of Beholding’, in Malcolm Quinn (ed.)
 The Persistence of Taste: Art, Museums and Everyday Life After Bourdieu (London and New York: Routledge, 2016).
-The artist's current research continues to focus on the phenomenological experience of art, but extends this beyond the visual (in collaboration with Dr Aaron McPeake).
-This questions how a shift in the aesthetic engagement afforded by hybrid (intermedia) forms of contemporary art potentially opens up new engagements for the partially sighted and blind community.

 IMG_2320.jpg